 LIBERTAS has, by the way, nothing to do with the „Libertas Party“ founded in 2008 in Galway/Ireland by a businessman, running for the European Parliament elections 2009 and harvesting almost no votes throughout Europe; this party was at that time arguing against the Treaty of Lisbon and e.g. in Germany strongly libertarian and very right-wing oriented.
 It does not play any role anymore – in Germany it could not even gather the necessary number of signatures for participating in the EP elections.
 This party and the preceding „Libertas Institute“ have been founded in 2008, while LIBERTAS – European Institute has been registrated since 1992 in the German Company Register.
 The name comes from a multilingual periodical named „LIBERTAS – European Review“ which appeared already 1974 for the first time, and its volumes for 1985-1992 can be downloaded for free in the Internet under www.libertas-institut.eu (then on the „News“ page) – as a literature and political gem. „Libertas“ stands for civil liberty, Human Rights and Social Market Economy, but also tolerance and a free discussion culture, as well as for European integration – these arethe values of the company.

-Since beginning of 2015 we are also in close partnership with the European University, Tbilisi/Georgia, for which we are preparing a Master of European Studies as a blended learning course from 2016; there is a long tradition of fruitful cooperation, also in publications, with the Faculty of Law and Humanities of this University.
+Since beginning of 2015 we are also in close partnership with the European University, Tbilisi/Georgia.
+From 2016; there is a long tradition of fruitful cooperation, also in publications, with the Faculty of Law and Humanities of this University.